marcusmoller/pyorpg-client/README.md

 PyORPG carries the MIT license, which can be found both below and in the `LICENSE` file.

 This only applies to the PyORPG source itself, therefore not to the libraries and tools used.
-These individual copyrights can be found in `LICENSE`.
+These individual copyrights can be found in `copying`.

 ```
 Copyright (c) 2013 Marcus Møller